Why a Strong Heart Matters

 The Impact of Sleep on Heart Health

-Avoiding Smoking and Excessive Alcohol
+Avoiding Smoking and Alcohol

 Smoking damages blood vessels, reduces oxygen in the blood, and significantly increases the risk of heart disease.
 Quitting smoking is one of the most powerful steps you can take for your heart.
-Likewise, limit alcohol intake to no more than one drink per day for women and two for men, as excessive drinking can raise blood pressure and harm your heart muscle.
+Likewise, avoid alcohol intake to no more than one drink per day for women and two for men, as drinking can raise blood pressure and harm your heart muscle.

 How to Maintain a Healthy Weight

 Carrying excess weight puts strain on your heart and raises the risk of high blood pressure and diabetes.
 Focus on gradual, sustainable changes rather than quick fixes.
 Combining regular exercise with balanced nutrition is the most effective approach.
 Even a modest weight loss of 5–10% of your body weight can lead to measurable improvements in heart health.
+If you are overweight or want to lose some weight in a healthy way, a well-balanced meal plan can help manage your calories while strengthening your heart.
+For a detailed eating plan, check out our 1500 Calorie Meal Plan: A Comprehensive Guide to Healthy Eating to create balanced meals that boost heart strength and overall wellness.

 Recognizing and Preventing Heart Disease